Manmit124/social-ai-agents/PLAN.md

 ## Success Metrics

 ### Phase 1 Complete When:
-- ✅ Users can sign up/login
+- ✅ Users can sign up/login (client-side with Supabase)
+- ✅ React Query manages all state (auth, connections, posts)
 - ✅ Users can connect Twitter via OAuth 2.0
-- ✅ Users can generate Twitter content
+- ✅ Users can generate Twitter content (with React Query mutations)
-- ✅ Users can post to their Twitter
+- ✅ Users can post to their Twitter (with optimistic updates)
-- ✅ Users can view their post history
+- ✅ Users can view their post history (with caching + real-time)
 - ✅ Multi-user works (User A can't see User B's data)

 ### Phase 2 Complete When: